 Union Day in Myanmar

-Union Day is a public holiday in Myanmar that’s observed annually on February 12th.
-This holiday commemorates the day when the Panglong Agreement was signed in 1947.
-This agreement allowed Burma to become a unified country.
-Preparations for this holiday are begun months in advance and the Burmese people wait for this holiday with a lot of anticipation.
+Union Day is a public holiday in Myanmar that is observed annually on February 12th.
+This holiday commemorates the day when the Panglong Agreement was signed in 1947, allowing Burma to become a unified country.
+Preparations for this holiday begin months in advance, and the Burmese people await it with great anticipation.

-This is a holiday that many tourists like to attend due to the wide variety of patriotic and cultural Burmese events available to them around this day.
-Activities that can include everything from parades to festivals.
+This holiday attracts many tourists due to the wide variety of patriotic and cultural Burmese events available around this day, including everything from parades to festivals.

-Myanmar used to be called Burma and near the end of the 19th century, the country came under British control.
-The British didn’t rule Burma as a unified country, however, but instead made a point of ruling the outlying ethnic groups differently from central Burma.
+Myanmar, formerly known as Burma, came under British control near the end of the 19th century.
+The British did not rule Burma as a unified country but instead governed the outlying ethnic groups differently from central Burma.

-After WWII, the head of the Burmese government and representatives from some of the Burmese states got together to determine where Burma should go.
-On February 12, 1948, they reached an agreement and unified Burma as one country.
-In January of 1948, Burma was remade as an independent country.
+After WWII, the head of the Burmese government and representatives from some of the Burmese states met to determine the future of Burma.
+On February 12, 1947, they reached an agreement and unified Burma as one country.
+In January 1948, Burma became an independent country.
 In 1989, Burma was renamed Myanmar.

 Some Interesting Facts About Myanmar

-Let’s take a look at some interesting Myanmar facts.
-Facts that should give everyone a glimpse into the culture of this country.
+Let’s look at some interesting facts about Myanmar that offer a glimpse into the culture of this country.

-• In Myanmar, tea leaves are made into a dish called lahpet thohk—tea leaf salad.
+• In Myanmar, tea leaves are used to make a dish called lahpet thohk—tea leaf salad.

-• The Shwedagon Pagoda is covered in more than 4,500 diamonds.
-The largest is 72-carats.
+• The Shwedagon Pagoda is adorned with more than 4,500 diamonds, the largest being 72 carats.

-• The town of Puao is at the foothills of the Himalayas.
+• The town of Putao is at the foothills of the Himalayas.

-Usually, a couple of months before Union Day even arrives, the Union Flag is carried through the capital cities of each of the various Myanmar states.
-Accompanying the flag is often a parade, as well as concerts and cultural events.
+Typically, a couple of months before Union Day, the Union Flag is carried through the capital cities of each of the various Myanmar states.
+This is often accompanied by a parade, as well as concerts and cultural events.

-The week before Union Day, the Union Flag will be then moved through different towns until it arrives in the People’s Square in Yangon.
-It’s there that celebratory services will be performed.
-Other events that happen on this holiday include concerts and a variety of different festivals.
+The week before Union Day, the Union Flag is then moved through different towns until it arrives at the People’s Square in Yangon.
+There, celebratory services are performed.
+Other events that occur on this holiday include concerts and a variety of different festivals.

 Where is it celebrated?